Educationists Call For Providing Quality Training To Teachers - UrduPoint

 When contacted, Joint Education Adviser Rafiq Tahir told APP that the government had taken concrete measures for bringing reforms in the education sector.

-In that regard, he said that the government had introduced National Education Policy in 2018.
+In that regard, he said the government had introduced National Education Policy in 2018.

+Under the policy, he said, the government had formalized its commitment to improve education sector outcomes through several actions.

 To ensure the achievement of Pakistan's national and international commitments to education, the Ministry of Federal Education and Professional Training has selected priority goals as an important policy action for immediate implementation, in coordination and collaboration, with the provinces.